 This luscious Peach Amaretti Pie is the best way to use up your ripest peaches.
 A homemade dessert is the perfect solution to fruit that is ripening too fast.

-Us four ladies were sooooooooo excited to be going to the International Food Blogger Conference last year.
+Us four ladies were sooooooooo excited to be going to the International Food Blogger Conference several years.
 We all live in South Orange County, so a trip up to Sacramento is easy.

 But then reality set in, it would take at least one extra day, both ways; it's the middle of summer and the temperatures can be brutal (well into the 100s);...and we found reasonable flights!
 So the Fab 4 road trip will have to wait for another day!

 Regardless of flying or driving, we ALWAYS have Gr8 Fun on our field trips.
 So stay tuned, there will be some Gr8 posts ahead sharing our experiences at IFBC.

 In the meantime, all that talk about fresh summer fruits had my mouth watering and I had some peaches in my fridge that were on their way, "round the bend," as my sweet grandma used to say.
 A fruit dessert is the perfect solution to this situation.

 Since I am on a summer kick to use up things in my pantry I decided to make a cookie crust with amaretti cookies (that weren't yet past their "use by" date).
 The almond flavor with the sweet peaches is perfection!